srekoble/slider-mixin/README.md

 * Add a class for automatic slider
 * Add arrow navigation with css only
 * Add more slide effects
-* Add discription at slides
+* Add description at slides

 ## Why

 ### Why css only?

-lightweight with simple css animations instead of javascript.
+Lightweight with simple css animations instead of javascript.

 ### Why Pure slider?

 The concept isn't something new.
 Although the integration with sass mixins gives us the flexibility to add less styles and boost our development process.

-### Why to bother?
+### Why bother?

 You don't have to, it's a fun project that I highly use when there is a need for a simple as that slideshow.